Updated: Jun 9

 Meg: Honestly not too bad, been sitting tight and enjoying doing all the things I don’t get to do or have the energy to do whilst I’m working.
 Working on a comic at the minute as well as recording and experimenting on my 4-track, brushing up on my French and listening to a lot of folk music.

-Tom: I think the process itself was straight forward from a writing perspective, just difficult getting everybody together in one room.
+T: I think the process itself was straightforward from a writing perspective, just difficult getting everybody together in one room.
 For me, I hadn’t consciously thought this must trump the 7”, but through playing together a lot since and sussing out our sound and where we felt comfortable, the tunes came naturally.

 What were your hopes and expectations for the first LP?